Swedbank Robur - Fund Management

 Asset Manager Comment

-The fund’s top contributors during the period were Seagate, Credo, and Marvell.
+The fund’s top contributors during the period were Marvell, Fortinet, and Snowflake.

 Management